Epic-Breakfast-Productions/OpenQuarterMaster/software/open-qm-base-station/README.md

   - responsive design tweaks
   - testing for large images
   - Allow for image upload on image select
+  - Look at moving to Cropper to replace Croppie: https://github.com/fengyuanchen/cropperjs
 - User
   - external
     - view your infos